-Employees Unsure of Resources

-HR professionals say 93 percent of their employers offer an EAP, yet only 38 percent of employees say they are aware of this valuable resource.
+Employees Unsure of Resources HR professionals say 93 percent of their employers offer an EAP, yet only 38 percent of employees say they are aware of this valuable resource.
 Additionally, more than half of HR professionals say they offer financial counseling, legal services and telemedicine services, but a fraction of employees say they are aware these services exist.
 Also revealed here is that most employers are relying on health care providers to communicate mental health resources, which most often happens during the onboarding process or during benefits enrollment.
 However, employees do not always remember these resources when they are facing mental health difficulties, and are often unsure of where to turn for help.
-CCreating a workplace

-culture that promotes

-and encourages

-employees to take

-advantage of them,

-these valuable resources

-leads to a happier, more

-productive workforce.
+There is an opportunity for HR professionals to engage with employees about these resources both during the annual enrollment period (to educate employees about what's available), as well as on an ongoing basis throughout the year (to continually emphasize resources).
+"Offering mental health resources in real time is key in identifying likely triggers, managing the issue and providing treatment," said Dr. Goldsmith.
+"Creating a workplace culture that promotes these valuable resources and encourages employees to take advantage of them, leads to a happier, more productive workforce."